List of Tom and Jerry characters: Goldfish

 A tiny goldfish who lives in the same house as Tom and Jerry.
-She appeared in first debuts in The Little Goldfish (1939).
+She appeared in first debuts in The Little Goldfish (1939) by Rudolf Ising.
 Later, major roles in Jerry and the Goldfish (1951) and Filet Meow (1966) (although the goldfish in the latter could be a different one), where Tom's attempts to eat her lead to Jerry winning her affections.
 She mostly appeared in cameo roles in other cartoons Puss Gets the Boot (1940), Puss n' Toots (1942), Baby Puss (1943), The Million Dollar Cat (1944), Casanova Cat (1951), The Missing Mouse (1953), Haunted Mouse (1965), and The Brothers Carry-Mouse-Off (1965).

 Muscles

 Muscles is Jerry's cousin and a mouse with incredible strength.
 In Jerry's Cousin (1951), Muscles appears to hate cats, including Tom.
 In Haunted Mouse, another mouse named Merlin, who is also a cousin of Jerry's, appears as a wizard with magical abilities.
 Muscles' other appearance was in Tom and Jerry: The Magic Ring, however, his name was changed to Freddie and he was hostile towards Jerry (although it could be a different mouse who is identical to Muscles).
 He was voiced by Paul Frees in Jerry's Cousin and by Billy West in Tom and Jerry: The Magic Ring.
 He also appeared in The Tom and Jerry Show.